mlml/autovot/README.md

 =======

 ## How to Cite AutoVOT in my articles?
+***If possible to cite a program, the following format is recommended (adjusting retrieval dates and versions as necessary):***

+* Keshet, J., Sonderegger, M., Knowles, T. (2014).
+AutoVOT: A tool for automatic measurement of voice onset time using discriminative structured prediction [Computer program].
+Version 0.9, retrieved April 2014 from https://github.com/mlml/autovot/.

-***Please cite the following paper:***
+***If you are unable to cite the program itself, please cite the following paper:***

 * Sonderegger, M., & Keshet, J. (2012).
-Automatic measurement of voice onset time using discriminative structured predictions).
-The Journal of the Acoustical Society of America, 132(6), 3965-3979.
+Automatic measurement of voice onset time using discriminative structured predictions. **The Journal of the Acoustical Society of America**, 132(6), 3965-3979.

-## Out of the box: directories and files included in the downloaded version (TODO: explain more)
+## Out of the box:

-    Path                        Description/contents
-    autovot/                    Master directory
-    auto_vot/
-        bin/
-        code/
-            audiofile-0.3.4/
-            learning_tools/
-            Makefile
-            vot_predictor/
-    makeConfigFiles.sh          Helper file to generate file lists

-**There are two modes for training and decoding:**
-* **Mode1:** The handling of feature extraction is hidden.
-The train can get cross-validation set or automatically select 20% of the training data.
-* **Mode2:** Training and decoding is done after feature extraction.
-Features are extracted to a known directory once after which training and decoding may be done as needed.
-Mode 2 is ideal if you have a large quantity of data.
+**Files included in this version:**

+* **AutoVOT scripts:** `auto_vot/` contains all scripts necessary for user to extract features, train, and decode VOT measurements.
+* **Tutorial examples:** Two folders are included in order to run the tutorial:
+	* `data/` contains the .wav and .TextGrid files used for training and testing, as well as `makeConfigFiles.sh`, a helper script used to generate file lists.
+		* **Note:** This data contains short utterances with one VOT window per file.
+Future versions will contain examples with longer files and more instances of VOT per file.
+	* `experiments/` is currently empty and will be used to store file lists, feature files, and classifers generated in the tutorial.
+* **Example classifiers:** `examples/models/` contains three pre-trained classifiers that the user may use if they do not wish to provide their own training data.
+All example classifiers were used in Sonderegger&Keshet(2012) (above) and correspond to the Big Brother and Big Brother and Paterson/Goldrick Words datasets:
+	* *Big Brother:* `bb_jasa.classifier`'s are trained on conversational British speech.
+Word-initial voiced (.neg) and voiceless (.pos) were included in training.
+This classifier is best to use if working with *conversational speech*
+	* *Paterson/Goldrick Words:* `nattalia_jasa.classifier` is trained on single-word productions from lab speech: L1 American English and L2 English/L1 Portuguese bilinguals.
+Word-initial voiceless stops were included in training.
+This classifier is best to use if working with *lab speech.*
+	* **Note:** For best performance the authors recommend hand-labeling a small subset of VOTs (~100 tokens) from your own data and training new classifiers (see information on training below).

 ## User provided files and directories
-***Important:*** Input files will be overwritten.
+***Important:*** Input TextGrids will be overwritten.
 If you wish to access your original files, be sure to back them up elsewhere.

 #### Sound file format
 * Wav files sampled at 16kHz